Baking Science: How To Achieve Perfect Bakes

 What does freezing do?
 It slows down the spread of the dough for that dreamy texture contrast we all crave.

 Here’s a hack for pie crusts.
-Worried your dough is too dry or too wet?
+Are you worried your dough is too dry or too wet?
 Try the ice water test.
-It’s a simple method to determine the right moisture level for your dough.
+It’s a simple method for determining your dough’s moisture level.

 Follow these steps: